matclab/automattermostatus/README.md

 [![](https://liberapay.com/assets/widgets/donate.svg)](https://liberapay.com/matclab/donate)

 # auto*mat-termo-st*atus
-Automate your mattermost custom status with the help of visible Wi-Fi SSID and set your status to *do not disturb* when in visio.
+Automate your mattermost custom status with the help of visible Wi-Fi SSID or ethernet connection, and set your status to *do not disturb* when in visio.

 Development site is hosted on [gitlab](https://gitlab.com/matclab/automattermostatus).